 To stand in the Maya Forest of Belize is to be surrounded by innumerable shades of green.
-To hear the lively chatter among harpy eagles, scarlet macaws and hundreds of other bird species.
+To hear the lively chatter among scarlet macaws, keel-billed toucans and hundreds of other bird species.
 To be in a place where time witnessed an ancient civilization rise, thrive and fade.

 Today, it is the forest itself, and all the mystery it holds, that is at risk of disappearing.
 The region’s tropical forests are being cleared at an alarming rate by logging and to make way for slash and burn agriculture, cattle ranching, and development.
 Between 1986 and 2018, the nation’s forest stocks declined by more than 28%.
 When forests are removed, the carbon they store escapes into the atmosphere.
 Loss of tropical forests such as those in Belize is responsible for about 20% of global greenhouse gas emissions—a significant factor in the face of climate change.

 That’s why The Nature Conservancy facilitated a coalition of more than a dozen entities that recently conserved 236,000 acres of Belize’s Maya Forest.
 In addition to hundreds of species of resident and migratory birds, at least 70 species of mammals, such as jaguars, pumas, and howler and spider monkeys, rely on the tropical rainforest.

 This area has great historical and cultural significance, and it is impossible to overstate its ecological importance.